Category Archives: South Dakota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never been precisely checked, or an item that is being separated, will certainly require a study to locate the new corners and lot lines in South Dakota, which should be completely noted so they will certainly never ever come to be lost.
+Land that has actually never been specifically surveyed, or an item that is being separated, will certainly need a survey to find the new edges and great deal lines in South Dakota, which should be completely marked so they will certainly never ever end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.